mcdonaldcm7/alx-low_level_programming/0x01-variables_if_else_while/README.md

   1-last_digit: This program will assign a variable to n each time it is executed, And will print varying output depending on the last digit of the number n.

+  2-print_alphabet.c: This program prints the alphabet in lowercase, followed by a new line.